alphamarket/zinux/README.md

 Loading Helpers
 ---
-Helper can load at `Anywhere` if demanded helper is a class file just create object of that class the <i>zinux</i>'s autoloader do the rest! but if they are function files they should load via following code
+Helper can load at <b>Anywhere</b> if demanded helper is a class file just create object of that class the <i>zinux</i>'s autoloader do the rest! but if they are function files they should load via following code

 ```PHP